gobeam/golang-oauth/README.md

-	//to create client
+	/* to create client
-	// where 1 is user ID Which will return Oauth Clients struct which include client id and secret whic is later used to validate client credentials store.CreateClient(userId int64)
+	 where 1 is user ID Which will return Oauth Clients struct which include client id and secret whic is later used to validate client credentials */ store.CreateClient(userId int64)

-	//create access token alongside refresh token
+	/* create access token alongside refresh token
-	//Since it will not include user authentication since it can be  different for everyone you will have to authenticate user and pass user id to Token struct.
+	Since it will not include user authentication because it can be  different for everyone you will have to authenticate user and pass user id to Token struct.
-	// ... part you will authenticate user and get userID
+	 Here you will authenticate user and get userID you will have to provide all the field given below.
-	// you will have to provide all the field given below.
 	 ClientID must be  valid uuid.
 AccessExpiresIn is required to mark expiration time.
+In response you will get TokenResponse including accesstoken and refeshtoken. */
-	// in response you will get TokenResponse including accesstoken and refeshtoken. accessToken := &oauth.Token{
+	accessToken := &oauth.Token{
 		ClientID:        uuid.MustParse("17d5a915-c403-487e-b41f-92fd1074bd30"),
 		ClientSecret:    "UnCMSiJqxFg1O7cqL0MM",